 - There is a concrete job offer: the employment contract is usually accepted as proof.

 - The working conditions are comparable with those of domestic employees.
 The assessment is carried out on the basis of the "Declaration of Employment" form.

-- The international skilled worker's professional qualification must enable them to perform the job.
-In the case of the EU Blue Card, the employment must be appropriate to the qualification.
+- In the case of the EU Blue Card, the employment must be appropriate to the qualification.